shajanjp/blackfire/README.md

-# blackfire
+# BlackFire
-Easy to use, maintainable MEAN boilerplate.
+Easy to use, maintainable, modular MEAN boilerplate.

 ## Installation
 ```